Alex Azar: Regulations

 According to The New York Times, Azar differed with his predecessor, Tom Price, in his approach to regulations.
-Writing in May 2018, the Times said, "in a sharp break from his predecessor – and from most Trump cabinet secretaries – he seems to be relishing the chance to write new regulations, rather than just crossing out Obama-era ones."
+Writing in May 2018, the Times reported, "in a sharp break from his predecessor – and from most Trump cabinet secretaries – he seems to be relishing the chance to write new regulations, rather than just crossing out Obama-era ones."

 COVID-19

 Outbreak

-Azar learned about the coronavirus threat on January 3, 2020.
+Azar learned about the COVID-19 threat on January 3, 2020.
 Azar informed associates that he had alerted Trump on January 18, 2020, regarding the potential danger from COVID-19, but that the president thought he was being "alarmist" as Azar struggled to get Trump's attention to focus on the issue.
 Despite Azar's warnings, four days later, Trump announced, "We have it totally under control.
 It's one person coming in from China."
 On January 28, 2020, Azar stated that the Trump administration had no plan to declare a public health emergency as the COVID-19 virus spread in China.
 He asserted that the risk to Americans was minimal, but admitted that authorities in 30 states were monitoring potential cases and added that he would not "hesitate at all to invoke any authorities I need to, to ensure we're taking all steps to protect the American people, but I'll do it when it's appropriate."
-U.S. Senator Rick Scott and U.S. Representative Vern Buchanan, as well as other Republicans, demanded the declaration of a public health emergency as a means of budgeting necessary federal funding to deal with the potential pandemic.
-At the time, Azar said, there were just five confirmed cases in the U.S., there was no known person-to-person transmission, and every confirmed U.S. victim had traveled to Wuhan, China (the outbreak's place of origin).
+U.S. senator Rick Scott, U.S. representative Vern Buchanan, and other Republicans demanded that a public health emergency be declared as a means of budgeting necessary federal funding to deal with the potential pandemic.

+At the time, Azar said, there were just five confirmed cases in the U.S., there was no known person-to-person transmission, and every confirmed U.S. victim had traveled to Wuhan, China, the outbreak's place of origin.
 "This is potentially a very serious public health threat, but at this time Americans should not worry about their own safety", Azar said.
 At that point, the disease had killed at least 106 people in China, with more than 4,500 cases confirmed.
 On January 29, 2020, Azar told Trump that the COVID-19 epidemic was under control.

 However, two days later, on January 31, 2020, Azar declared a public health emergency.
-The determination that a public health emergency exists due to COVID-19 was renewed in April, July, and October 2020, and in January 2021.
+The determination that a public health emergency existed from COVID-19 was renewed in April, July, and October 2020, and in January 2021.